Wikijito7/ecibot-server/README.md

 ## How to run it
 - After checking pre-requisites and having all dependencies installed, you can just go to `Application.kt` and run `fun main()`.
 - Also, you can generate a `fat-jar` by executing `fatJar` task on `build.gradle.kts`.
 After that, you may execute the app by double clicking it or by executing it on a terminal using `java -jar base-ktor-server.jar`.
+- Lastly, you can download last version of the project, check it out on [here](https://github.com/Wikijito7/ecibot-server/releases).

 ## How it works
 BKS is a base project made to be used on other projects for Wokis network.
 It has already user related routing and ready to use.

 You may configure some stuff on `app.conf` file.
-You can check it out [here](https://github.com/Wikijito7/base-ktor-server/blob/master/src/main/resources/app.conf).
+You can check it out [here](https://github.com/Wikijito7/ecibot-server/blob/master/src/main/resources/app.conf).

 ### Routing
 Routes are rate limited.
 They can be used up to 100 times by default, but they may be modified to change this limitation.